rahul-gharat/dronahq-docs/docs/reference/controls/address.md

 :::caution
 The `focus_out` event for the address control `only triggers when all input fields within the control are filled.` If any field remains incomplete, the event will not fire, even if the user clicks outside the control.
 This behavior is intentional and ensures data completeness before triggering dependent actions.

- This logic applies to similar controls with autofill functionality.
 :::

 ---